Sikoo54/Sikoo54/README.md

 - 👀 I’m interested in Technology
 - 🌱 I’m currently learning to code
 - 💞️ I’m looking to collaborate on learning
-- 📫 How to reach me @sacha.af
+- 📫 How to reach me ig @sacha.af

 <!---
 Sikoo54/Sikoo54 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.